What Causes Alcoholism?

 Answer a few questions to get started

-Mental Health and Alcohol Addiction
+The Connection Between Mental Health and Alcoholism

-Roughly 37% of alcohol abusers have at least one serious mental health condition.7
+Roughly 37% of people misusing alcohol have at least one serious mental health condition.
+Mental health conditions commonly associated with alcoholism include:

 - Post-traumatic stress disorder (PTSD)